-We're guiding this year's outdoor exploration of Tompkins County through historic fires that have impacted all corners of Tompkins County.
-At the beginning of September, we're releasing our interactive Finding Fires historic map, charting fires of all shapes and kinds.
+The #2021 Traverse Tompkins explored Tompkins County through historic fires that impacted all corners of Tompkins County.
 Whether you stop at the site of the A&P fire rumored to be retaliation by the Mob on the present day Commons, or trek over to Trumansburg to learn about the master craftsmen who doubled as the Podunk Arsonist, our fires of interest are a great way to learn more about Tompkins County.

 Find Your Fire on Suggested Trails